 Speakers bureaus are organizations that specialize in helping you book the perfect keynote speaker.
 Bureaus can be large, small, international, domestic, have hundreds of exclusive speakers or represent just a few people.
 Some are brand new and some, like BigSpeak, have been booking keynote speakers for the Fortune 1000 for over 20 years.

-In short, speakers bureaus serve as intermediaries between a contracting company and a speaker.
-They provide expertise, insight, guidance, security, and freedom for the event team and the speaker—so no one has to worry about making the wrong choice.
+In short, they serve as intermediaries between a contracting company and a speaker.
+Speakers bureaus provide expertise, insight, guidance, security, and freedom for the event team and the speaker—so no one has to worry about making the wrong choice.

 Speakers bureaus are experts on the experts.
 Bureau websites help you search for the right speaker for your event.
 Their databases provide transparency for costs and availability.
 And their sales advisors have personal knowledge of speakers and their expertise.